feher/the-cubes-demo/README.txt

 - PointLight : Class representing a point light.

+- ShadowMap : Manages the generation of the shadow map texture.

 - Object :              Base class for any kind of visible on-screen object.
  - Compass :            The small orientation indicator in the lower right corner.
  - CompassLabel:        Represents the labes (Y, Y and Z) of the axes on the compass.
+ - Grid :               Object representing the modeling grid.
+ - ShadowMapView :      Displays the generated shadow map texture.
  - TriangleMeshObject : Base class for triangle mesh objects.
   - ActionObject :      The pressable action objects at the lower/upper left corner that create marbles.
   - ModelObject :       Represents the marble objects that can be created/deleted/moved.
- - Grid :               Object representing the modeling grid.

 - ObjectData :        Base class for data used by object instances.
  - CompassData :      Data used by Compass objects.
  - CompassLabelData : Data used by the axes labels of the compass.
  - GridData :         Data used by Grid objects.
  - TriangleMeshData : Data that describes triangle based meshes.
    - CubeData :       Data used by cube objects.
    - SphereData :     Data used by sphere objects.